 The presence of tannins and polyphenols is responsible for its strong antioxidant effect.
 This eventually helps mitigate UV stressors and free radicals.
 Its effects on oxidation thereby reduce the signs of premature aging.

-4. Reduce Excess Oil and Fights Acne
+4. Reduce Excess Oil and Fight acne

 Because witch hazel is a natural astringent, it can get into your pores and sop up the oil deeply reducing the chance of acne.
-In addition, the presence of tannins in witch hazel help reduce the chance of bacteria growth on the skin.
+In addition, the presence of tannins in witch hazel helps reduce the chance of bacteria growth on the skin.

 To get the best out of witch hazel for acne, apply witch hazel after washing your skin by using a cotton pad to apply on your face.